 • The jam is delicious.
 To prepare this jam recipe the quinces are washed well to remove the puff from them, they are thoroughly grated together with the peel.
 Their peel is tasty, healthy and contains much of the natural gelling agent – ie pectin. and immediately sprinkle with lemon juice.

-• Mix the water with the sugar and bring it to a boil until syrup is obtained.
-Add the vanilla sugar sachets and the cinnamon, and continue to boil.
+• Mix the water with the Stevia and bring it to a boil until syrup is obtained.
+Add the ground cloves and the cinnamon, and continue to boil.

 • The jam is first boiled over high heat, then when it starts to subside, it reduces the heat and mixes more often, as it tends to catch on the bottom of the pot.